datopian/datahub/site/content/howtos/analytics.md

 ---
 title: How to add Google Analytics?
-description: Learn to implement Google Analytics on PortalJS data portals
+description: Learn how to implement Google Analytics on PortalJS data portals
 ---

 >[!todo] Prerequisites